 When using wired, it’s pretty efficient at 32 ohms so any portable players would be fine with it.
 I tried plugging it into my Aune T1 SE but it really didn’t change the sound much.

-All in all I actually prefer the sound quality where both bluetooth and noise-cancelling are turned on.
-While quite far from the neutral signature that I normally prefer, it’s very synergistic as a whole and most importantly sound good enough when using for its intended purpose.
+All in all, I actually prefer the sound quality where both Bluetooth and noise-canceling are turned on.
+While quite far from the neutral signature that I normally prefer, it’s very synergistic as a whole and most importantly sounds good enough when using for its intended purpose.

 Battery Life & Connectivity